sqlmapproject/sqlmap/Usage.md

 Option: `--auth-cert`

-This switch should be used in cases when the web server requires proper client-side certificate for authentication.
+This option should be used in cases when the web server requires proper client-side certificate for authentication.
 Supplied values should be in the form: `key_file,cert_file`, where `key_file` should be the name of a PEM formatted file that contains your private key, while `cert_file` should be the name for a PEM formatted certificate chain file.

 ### HTTP(S) proxy